-4 Python 3.8 (or later) for OpenEMM
+4 Python 3 for OpenEMM

-Do not install the Python package provided by your operating system.
-Since the version of Python 3 provided by RHEL or SLES is too old for OpenEMM, you have to compile, build and install version 3.8 (or later) by yourself.
+Quite often the Python version provided by your operating system is too old or incomplete.
+Therefore, you should install Python and all required modules by yourself.
 If a former version of Python 3 is already installed on your server, you must de-install it first!